 What does ‘key personnel’ mean?
 Who qualifies as key personnel?

 Under the Act, key personnel are:

-- Employees who make executive decisions about your organisation.
+- Employees who make executive decisions about an organisation.
 This will include members and directors of a board.

-- Employees who have authority over, or are responsible for planning, directing or controlling your organisation’s activities.
+- Employees who have authority over, or are responsible for planning, directing or controlling an organisation’s activities.

-- Any person who is responsible for providing nursing services to your organisation.
-This includes contractors and outside professionals who are not employed by your organisation.
+- Any person who is responsible for providing nursing services to an organisation.
+This includes contractors and outside professionals who are not employed the organisation.

-- Any employee who is, or is likely to be responsible for the day to day operations of your service.
+- Any employee who is, or is likely to be responsible for the day to day operations of the organisation’s service.